hummelstrand/sofie-core/packages/live-status-gateway-api/README.md

 ## Purpose

-This library is a collection of typings used by the `live-status-gateway` and consumers of the api it provides
+This library is a collection of typings used by the `live-status-gateway` and consumers of the api it provides.

+The package also contains the asyncapi schema, to allow for other consumers of the library to do their own generating if desired.